NCCR-SYNAPSY/neurodatapub/README.md

                         The directory with the input dataset formatted according to the BIDS standard.
 Specify if the directory with the input dataset is not formatted according to the BIDS standard.
+  --is_not_bids         Specify if the directory with the input dataset is not formatted
+                        according to the BIDS standard.
   --datalad_dir DATALAD_DIR
                         The local directory where the Datalad dataset should be.
   --github_sibling_config GITHUB_SIBLING_CONFIG